medivother/medivother.github.io/_posts/2012-07-07-trust-me-it-will-work.md

 As we said in the definition , the marginal frequency is a ratio that compares a qualitative total (a specific attribute) to the total: in fact, a marginal distribution of a bivariate distribution is a univariate distribution.
 As an example of it we can take the number of PC players, which is 35, over 135: 35/135 = 0,25 = 25%.
 This means that 25% of our population plays videogames on the pc.

 Lastly we can calculate the conditional frequency, which compares a joint frequency with a marginal one: doing this we are effectively imposing a condition.
 For example, let’s calculate the ratio of the boys how play the Xbox: the condition here is that we only care about a subset of our population, the boys, so we are going to take their marginal frequency which is 90.Give that we obtain Cb,x=15/90 = 0,16 = 16%.

+# Statistical independence
+“Statistical independence is a concept in probability theory.
+Two events A and B are statistical independent if and only if their joint probability can be factorized into their marginal probabilities, i.e., P(A ∩ B) = P(A)P(B)”

+This definition of statistical independence gives us a hint about what this concept means, but we can go deeper: let’s start to undestand what independence means also in the frequency world, which is propedeutic to the probabilistic one.

+If two attributes are independent, this means that the frequency of the first isn’t altered by the frequency of the second and vice versa.
+To give a more formal definition of it, we can say that independece between two attributes X and Y means that the conditional distribution of an attribute X over any value y∈Y has the same shape of the marginal distribution of X, and vice versa.

+So if we want to obtain, for example, the joint relative frequency of event A and event B, we will need to do: freq(A ∩ B) = freq(A) x freq(B), which also means freq(A|B)=freq(A).

+Conditional relative frequency then, is simply the relative frequency computed on a subset of the population.

+Finally, we can show the mathematical relationship between the relative frequencies we computed in the previous article:

+freq(A|B) = freq(A)
+freq(A ∩ B) = freq(A) x freq(B) because: freq(A ∩ B) = freq(A|B) x freq(B) = freq(B|A) x freq(A)